openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ### "poolAffinityTopologyLabel"

-The parameter 'poolAffinityTopologyLabel' will allow the placement of replicas on the pool that exactly match the labels defined in the storage class.
+The parameter `poolAffinityTopologyLabel` will allow the placement of replicas on the pool that exactly match the labels defined in the storage class.

 **Command**
 ```text